-- the date the balance occurs; - the first day of classes of a payment period or enrollment period, as applicable; or - the date the candidate rescinds authorization given the school to hold the funds.
+the first day of classes of a payment period or enrollment period, as applicable; or the date the candidate rescinds authorization given the school to hold the funds.

 Candidates must certify they are enrolled and regularly attending class at the time they receive the refund.